ehealthsuisse/EPR-by-example/files/Atna.md

   [xsd:dateTime](https://www.w3.org/TR/xmlschema11-2/#dateTime) format;
 - `outcome` describes whether the transaction was successful or not: `0` is a success, `4` is a minor failure, `8` is a serious failure and `12` is a major failure.
-The choice of the failure type is left to the implementers.
+The choice of the failure type is left to the implementers;
+- `puo_code` and `puo_display` are the _Purpose of Use_ code and display name, respectively.
+It is mandatory when the transaction is secured by XUA; otherwise, the whole `#!xml <PurposeOfUse>` element shall be omitted.

-Then two _ActiveParticipants_ describe the source and destination participants.
+Then, two _ActiveParticipants_ describe the source and destination participants.

 === "_ActiveParticipant_ source"